Calculation of legal interest

 • The simple statutory interest rate, which is used when the sum due is paid within 2 months following the date of application of the judgment

-• The statutory interest rate plus, which is used in other cases
+• The statutory interest rate plus, which is used in other cases.
+Since 2015, the premium rate has been the statutory simple interest rate, increased by 5 percentage points.

 Simple interests